Reyshyram/Dotfiles/README.md

 # Installation

 >[!CAUTION]
->The installation script is meant to be used on a minimal Arch installation, using the grub bootloader.
+>The installation script is meant to be used on a minimal Arch installation, and will install refind as the boot manager.
 It will replace any existing configuration.
 Please proceed with caution.

 First, update your system.
 ```